Who is Nestor Hernandez, the man charged with capital murder in the fatal shootings of two Dallas hospital employees?

 Why was Nestor Hernandez at Methodist Hospital on Saturday?

-According to an arrest warrant affidavit obtained by WFAA, Hernandez went to the hospital to visit his girlfriend, who had given birth to their child.

-The warrant stated that Hernandez then began "acting strangely" and accused his girlfriend of cheating on him.
+According to his arrest warrant from Dallas Police, Hernandez then began "acting strangely" at the hospital and accused his girlfriend of cheating on him.
 The suspect started searching the room to see if anyone else was in there, according to the warrant.
 Hernandez then pulled out a handgun and hit his girlfriend multiple times in the head with it, the affidavit said.

 Per the warrant, Hernandez then started making "ominous" calls and text messages to his family, and told his girlfriend, "We are both going to die today" and "whoever comes in this room is going to die with us."

-The warrant stated that the first victim then entered the room and was fatally shot by Hernandez.
-According to the warrant, the second victim and a Methodist Hospital police officer were in the hallway and heard the gunshot.
-The warrant stated that the second victim then looked into the room to see the first victim's body, and was also fatally shot by Hernandez.
+The warrant stated that the first victim, Jacqueline Pokuaa, then entered the room and was fatally shot by Hernandez.
+According to the warrant, the second victim, Annette Flowers, and Methodist Hospital police officer Sgt.
+Robert Rangel were in the hallway and heard the gunshot.
+The warrant stated that Flowers then looked into the room to see the first victim's body, and was also fatally shot by Hernandez.

 This is a developing story.
 Stay with WFAA for more information as it becomes available.